omec-project/upf/docs/developer-guide.md

 ## Testing local Go dependencies

-The `upf-epc` repository relies on some external Go dependencies, which are not mature yet (e.g. pfcpsim or p4runtime-go-client).
+The `upf` repository relies on some external Go dependencies, which are not mature yet (e.g. pfcpsim or p4runtime-go-client).
 It's often needed to extend those dependencies first, before adding a new feature to the PFCP Agent.
 However, when using Go modules and Dockerized environment, it's hard to test WIP changes to local dependencies.
 Therefore, this repository come up with a way to use Go vendoring, instead of Go modules, for development purposes.